terry98004/HardyZ/README.md

   * [Hardyz.c][hardyz-c-link].
 The `main` function entry pont for our program.
 This source code file is quite straightforward.
 We validate the user’s command line input, save their choices and then call the `ComputeHardyZ` function.

+  * [remainder256.c][remainder256-c-link].
+This source code file provides the `ComputeRemainder256` function that computes the remainder term *R(4)*.
+  We use the Gabcke table of power series coefficients and the **MPFR** library (set to 256-bit by default and changeable by the `-b` command line parameter) for other floating point calculations.

   * [remainder128.c][remainder128-c-link].
-This source code file provides the `ComputeRemainder128` function that computes the remainder term *R(4)*.
-  We use the **gcc** quadmath 128-bit floating point library for the Haselgrove coefficients, and the **MPFR** library (set to 256-bit by default and changeable by the `-b` command line parameter) for all other floating point calculations.
+The functions in this file are called only when you use the ”-d” debug switch with a debug value divisible by 2.
+In that case, the “remainder” term 𝑅 is computed by calling the ComputeRemainder128 function.
+We use the **gcc** quadmath 128-bit floating point library for the Haselgrove coefficients, and the **MPFR** library for all other floating point calculations.

   * [remainder.c][remainder-c-link].
 Here we provide an alternate function, `ComputeRemainder`, for computing the remainder term.
 Like the `ComputeRemainder128` function, we compute *R(4)* using the Haselgrove table of power series coefficients.